lioujheyu/OpenGLES-sim/README.md

     [issue section](#known_issue) for the solution by patching or updating Mingw-gcc.

-  + On Linux, Update to gcc 4.6.4 or above should be a piece of cake :)
+  + On most Linux distribution, Update to gcc 4.6.4 or above should be a piece of cake :)

+	If you are using RedHat or CentOS, please do what this [page] (http://people.centos.org/tru/devtools-1.1/readme) say to add the updated
+	gcc into the independent environment.

 - [Nvidia Cg Toolkits](https://developer.nvidia.com/cg-toolkit-download)